Traditional Chinese Medicine Services

 Guasha is a technique using a tool (traditionally a jade stone) to massage and release stagnation and tension.

 Some of the oldest books of TCM are the herbal formulations books dating back thousands of years.
 Through these years of observation and trial, the formulas that TCM provide are safe and very effective when given proper diagnosis.
 Herbal formulation should only be prescribed by a licensed acupuncturist or herbalist.

 Before medication and herbs, there is food.
 Food should keep you healthy.
 I offer dietary advice that follows the recommendations of TCM and the five elements.
-For more basic info on diet, I recommend reading Asian Diet, by Jason Bussell.
+For basic info on diet, I recommend this easy read, Asian Diet, by Jason Bussell.

 Electrical stimulation is a modern technique using low electrical currents on needles.